seykron/htmlunit-maven-plugin/README.md

 Runner configuration is runner-specific configuration, though there're some common attributes applied to all runners.

-Sample configuration (it's used in the plugin integration test):
+The following example uses [Jasmine](http://pivotal.github.io/jasmine/) to run JavaScript tests (it's used in the plugin integration test):

 ```
 <configuration>